-The primary objective of our business strategies is to increase our distributions to Valero L.P. to enable Valero L.P. to increase its distributable cash flow per unit.
+The primary objective of our business strategies is to increase our cash available for distribution to unitholders.
 We intend to achieve this primary objective by:

-- Sustaining high levels of volumes in our pipelines and cash flow;

-- Increasing volumes in our existing pipelines and shifting volumes to higher tariff pipelines;

-- Increasing our pipeline and terminal capacity through expansions and new construction;

-- Pursuing selective strategic and accretive acquisitions that complement our existing asset base; and

-- Continuing to improve our operating efficiency.
+- sustaining high levels of volumes in our pipelines, terminals and storage assets; - increasing volumes in our existing pipelines and shifting volumes to higher tariff pipelines; - increasing our pipeline, terminal and storage capacity through expansions and new construction; - pursuing selective strategic and accretive acquisitions that complement our existing asset base; and - continuing to improve our operating efficiency.